Ehryk/ContextMenuTools/README.txt

                               /##########################\
                               |### Context Menu Tools ###|
                               \##########################/

                                      Version: 1.0
                                   Author: Eric Menze
                                Windows 7, Windows Vista

 These tools add functionality to your context menu.
 They have easy uninstall entries in the Programs Control Panel option.
 They have been tested in Windows 7 and Vista (although you may need to install PowerShell manually).

 If you have any bugs to report or features to request, please do so either at GitHub (https://github.com/Ehryk/ContextMenuTools) or my email (Ehryk42@gmail.com).
-I'd be interested in other popular tools that would be helpful to add to the in the context menu.
+I'd be interested in other commands that would be helpful in the context menu.

                                    ===================
                                    ===> The Story <===